RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Updating-Web-Connection/Updating-from-previous-Versions-or-the-Shareware-Version.md

 * `wconnect_override.h`
 * `wwSession` and `WebRequestLog` tables if you need to retain logs/sessions
-* Any other files you've explicitly put in the install folder (not recommended)
+* Any other files you've explicitly put in the install folder **(not recommended!)**

+> Always, always put your application specific files into a separate project folder.

 Once copied we recommend you also run `setup.exe` again, to update the Visual Studio Addin and Visual Studio and Visual Studio Code templates etc. but this is optional.
 Setup doesn't touch any of your project files so it's safe to run without breaking existing applications.